lerna/lerna/website/docs/how-to/run-tasks.md

 ---
-id: running-tasks
+id: run-tasks
-title: Running Tasks
+title: Run Tasks
 ---

-# Running Tasks
+# Run Tasks

 Monorepos can have hundreds or even thousands of projects, so being able to run npm scripts against all (or some) of them is a key feature of a tool like Lerna.